Regentalbahn: Founding of the subsidiaries

 The Regentalbahn is a member of the Tarifverband der Bundeseigenen und Nichtbundeseigenen Eisenbahnen in Deutschland (TBNE).

 Since December 2015, the subsidiaries of the Regentalbahn have been operating under the umbrella of Länderbahn GmbH DLB, a 100% owned subsidiary of Regentalbahn.
 Thus Regentalbahn-Bahnbetriebs GmbH, Vogtlandbahn GmbH, Regental Fahrzeugwerkstätten GmbH and vlexx are under one roof.

 New ownership arrangements

 The shares of the Regentalbahn were split between numerous owners.
-In 1940 these included the Deutsche Reich, the state of Bavaria, the Bavarian State Bank and the Deutsche Reichsbahn.
+In 1940 these included the Deutsche Reich, the state of Bavaria, the Bayerische Landesbank and the Deutsche Reichsbahn.
 By 1982 the Free State of Bavaria had gained 76,9% of the shares.
 The rest were divided between towns and villages, the Benedictine abbey of Metten and private individuals.
 In autumn 2004 the Free State sold its share majority to the British transport company Arriva which has Europe-wide interests.
 Its German subsidiary Arriva Deutschland increased its share of the Regentalbahn to 100% by May 2006 through purchases.
 After Arriva was bought by Deutsche Bahn in 2010, the business had to be resold from competition reasons.
 The new owners are the Italian state railways (Ferrovie dello Stato) together with Luxembourg infrastructure fund Cube.
 The German parent company since March 2011 is called Netinera.